zarf-dev/proposals/0026-enhanced-state-management/README.md

 The state schema changes are additive, and the new prune and reuse behaviors are opt-in, so upgrades should happen automatically without breaking existing operations.
 Successful deploys with the newer CLI begin persisting `DeployConfig`.
 Downgrading remains operationally compatible because older versions ignore or strip the new fields, but `--reuse-config` is unavailable and callers must provide config again; users of `--prune` must likewise return to the older command behavior manually.

 This is a breaking change for SDK/library users: moving deploy configuration into `DeployConfig`, and moving `Values`/`NamespaceOverride` into `RemoveConfig` (see [`DeployConfig`, `RemoveConfig`, and `ConfigDigest`](#deployconfig-removeconfig-and-configdigest)), will not compile against existing keyed struct literals.
-The fix is mechanical: callers nest those fields in `DeployConfig`/`RemoveConfig`; downgrading maps them back to the old top level.
-This should be documented in release notes.
+The fix is mechanical: callers nest those fields in `DeployConfig`/`RemoveConfig`; downgrading maps them back to the old top level. `OptionalComponents` is newly available on both library option types and moves component-selection ownership into the packager API rather than requiring callers to pre-filter the package.
+This has the added benefit though of allowing callers to more closely match Zarf's behavior around filtering without having to replicate it themselves.

+Changing package digest fields and return values from `string` to `digest.Digest` is another source-level SDK change, although its underlying type is still a string and its JSON representation is unchanged.
+Callers that require a plain string use `.String()`; callers constructing or consuming package digests should use the `go-digest` parsing and validation APIs.
+Existing persisted state remains wire-compatible and needs no migration.
+Both SDK changes should be documented in release notes.

 Rather than dropping `DeployedComponent.Status` (`ComponentStatus`) outright in favor of `LastEvent`, this proposal deprecates it and keeps setting it for 4 release cycles.
 Zarf doesn't have a general deprecation-timeline policy, but an immediate break is risky here: a tool reading Zarf state and the Zarf CLI writing it aren't guaranteed to be on the same version, so either side could be caught without the new field.